archmetalDBM/GlobaLID-App/doc/references.md

     Thasos (eds.
 G. A. Wagner, and G. Weisgerber), Vol. 6, 212–23, Der Anschnitt Beiheft, Deutsches Bergbau-Museum Bochum, Bochum.

+-   Gale, N. H., Spooner, E. T. C., and Potts, P. J., 1981, The lead and strontium isotope geochemistry of metalliferous sediments associated with the Upper Cretaceous ophiolitic rocks in Cyprus, Syria and the Sultanate of Oman, Canadian Journal of Earth Sciences, 18(8), 1290–302.
+    DOI:<a href="https://doi.org/10.1139/e81-119" target="_blank">10.1139/e81-119</a>

 -   Gale, N. H., Stos-Gale, Z. A., Bachmann, H. G., Rothenberg, B., and Tylecote, R. F., 1990, The Adventitious Production of Iron in the Smelting of Copper, In Researches in the Arabah, 1959-1984.
 Vol. 2,